Selco-Foundation/DIGIT-DevOps/README.md

 The remote-state S3 bucket has `prevent_destroy = true` and is managed separately (in `remote-state/`) — destroying `sample-aws` does not remove your state bucket/lock table.

-# DIGIT-DevOps – Application Deployment Guide
+---

+## Part 2 — Application deployment (Helm/Helmfile)

-This repo holds the **application layer** (Helm charts, Helmfile releases, environment values/secrets) used to deploy the DIGIT/Upyog microservices onto an existing Kubernetes cluster.
-Cluster/VPC/RDS provisioning lives under `infra-as-code/` and is **out of scope for this document** — this guide assumes a working Kubernetes cluster (with `kubectl` access), a reachable Postgres instance and an ingress controller are already in place.
+Deploys the Selco E4H microservices — Helm charts, Helmfile releases, environment values/secrets — onto the Kubernetes cluster created in Part 1 (or any existing cluster with `kubectl` access, a reachable Postgres instance, and an ingress controller in place).

-## 1. Repository layout (`deploy-as-code/`)
+### 1. Repository layout (`deploy-as-code/`)

 ```
 deploy-as-code/